 About click share

-Click share is the estimated share of all achievable clicks that you have received; it is available only for search and Shopping campaigns.
+Click share is the estimated share of all achievable clicks that you have received, and is available only for Search and Shopping campaigns.

 You can use the click share metric to understand where you have potential to capture even more clicks.